chrisrossi/kemmering/docs/index.rst

 `notag`
 -------

-`notag` is useful if you'd like for a deferred to provide more than one child at the level it is placed in the snippet:
+:class:`notag <kemmering.notag>` is useful if you'd like for a deferred to provide more than one child at the level it is placed in the snippet:

 .. doctest:: notag